Updated: February 2018

 In recent decades there has been significant pressure to address historical Indian Act issues.
 That pressure has been imposed by the combination of increasingly organized and effective political actions by various Aboriginal groups, and the series of Supreme Court of Canada decisions mostly arising out of British Columbia that established the validity of the concepts of unextinguished Aboriginal title and Aboriginal rights of self-determination.
 Band Chiefs and Councils, other Aboriginal leaders across the country, and human rights leaders have called for increased Aboriginal autonomy from the federal Aboriginal Affairs and Northern Development Canada (as of December 2017 the ministry was split into two departments: Crown-Indigenous Relations and Northern Affairs and Department of Indigenous Services) and the Indian Act.

 What is the difference between self-determination and self-government?

 Basically, it is a broader right than that of self-government.

-Self-determination is codified by article 3 of the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) which states, “Article 3.
+Self-determination is codified by article 3 of the UN Declaration on the Rights of Indigenous Peoples (UNDec) which states, “Article 3.
 Indigenous peoples have the right of self-determination.
 By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development.”

-Self-government is codified under article 4, UNDRIP, which states, “Article 4.
+Self-government is codified under article 4, UNDec, which states, “Article 4.
 Indigenous peoples, in exercising their right to self-determination, have the right to autonomy or self-government in matters relating to their internal and local affairs, as well as ways and means for financing their autonomous functions.”

 What are the underlying principles?